 Traditionally, the food grouping associated with the manipura is carbohydrates.
-Now, before you run away screaming and lamenting the evils of carbohydrates, I invite you to take a breath.
-Carbohydrates are a source of energy and are an important part of brain health, they are not evil.
+Before you run away screaming and lamenting the evils of carbohydrates, I invite you to take a breath.
+Carbohydrates are a source of energy and are an important part of brain health; they are not evil.
 Yes, in western societies, we eat too many refined and processed carbohydrates.
 The key to eating carbs, as with all things, is to choose wisely and use moderation.

 That being said, the idea I’m sharing today is probably not the most healthy one you will find on the internet but it’s fun and tasty.
 If you want to try it, maybe don’t indulge every day and don’t eat everything all at once.
 And, guess what?
 You don’t have to eat try it at all if you don’t want to.
 Isn’t the freedom to make choices grand?

 Sweet and Savory Popcorn